Archaeological Breakthrough: 4000-Year-Old Lipstick Vial Uncovered in Iran

 Though small in size, this lipstick vial offers a treasure trove of information.
 The meticulous art of unearthing such artifacts requires patience and skill, shedding light on how ancient peoples lived, worked, and beautified themselves.

-Discover more from Beautiful over Sixty
+Discover more from Beautiful over 40ish

 Subscribe to get the latest posts sent to your email.